open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/integration/policy-framework.md

 ---
-title: Install Policy Framework
+title: Policy Framework
-weight: 5
+weight: 1
 ---

 After the cluster manager and klusterlet are installed, you can install the policy framework components to the hub and the managed clusters.